Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 **L4-L7 security**

-This given objective may sound quite vague and it is not clear why it stands in this section about load balancing as it could be a section in itself.
+This given objective may sound quite vague, and it is not clear why it stands in this section about load balancing as it could be a section in itself.
 Considering this, the reader is advised to be familiar with all the NGINX security controls available in NGINX OSS that we will list here and are detailed in the linked documentation.